Consult a Doctor

 High blood pressure in Nigeria

-High Blood Pressure in Nigeria: Causes, Symptoms and Treatments 6
+High Blood Pressure in Nigeria: Causes, Symptoms, and Treatments 6

 To go further, a definition of blood pressure will help us understand what it is all about when it is high.

 Our arteries carry blood away from the heart.
-They are also made up of muscles and as the heart pumps blood into the arteries, it comes with a force that hits on the wall as the blood is flowing.
+They are also made up of muscles, and as the heart pumps blood into the arteries, it comes with a force that hits the wall as the blood is flowing.
 So, blood pressure is simply the pressure blood puts on the walls of the artery as it is flowing.
 This pressure on the walls of the artery can weaken or burst if the pressure is too high.

 High blood pressure is simply blood pressure that is very high.
 Sometimes it is so high that the body goes into crisis.